uberllama/api_presenter/README.md

 ## Usage

-We'll use a simple blog as the usage example for this gem.
+ApiPresenter is well suited to large, relational systems.
+We'll use a blog as the usage example for this gem.
 The blog has the following model structure:

 ```ruby
 class Category < ActiveRecord::Base